Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 <br>

-I used the Agile methodology for my project, which emphasizes collaboration, flexibility, and customer satisfaction.
-One of the key tools used in Agile development is user stories.
+I employed the Agile approach for my project, highlighting collective effort, adaptability, and client contentment.
+A fundamental element in Agile methodology is the use of user stories.

-I created and managed user stories for my website project using github issues.
-I defined user stories for the features and functions.
+I orchestrated and oversaw user stories for my web project through GitHub issues.
+I formulated user stories pertaining to the capabilities and functionalities.

-I mapped my user stories to GitHub project for my website.
-I created a GitHub repository for my project and used the GitHub project feature to track the user stories.
-I linked each user story to a GitHub issue and used labels to indicate priority.
+I charted out my user stories onto the GitHub project board for my website.
+I established a dedicated GitHub repository for my undertaking and leveraged the GitHub project tool to monitor the user stories.
+Each user story was interlinked with a corresponding GitHub issue, and priority levels were indicated using distinct labels.
 <br>

 <br>